gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 ## History

 Formulated by Werner Heisenberg in 1927, this principle is a cornerstone of quantum mechanics, revolutionizing our understanding of the subatomic world.
 It underscores the probabilistic nature of quantum systems, where certain properties cannot be measured with complete accuracy.

+## Historical Context

+The Uncertainty Principle was formulated by Werner Heisenberg in 1927 as part of his work on quantum mechanics.
+It challenged the classical concept of determinism, which assumes that all events can be predicted with certainty.
+This principle marked a significant shift away from Newtonian physics and towards the probabilistic nature of quantum mechanics.

 ## Key Concepts